Bahrain - Market OverviewBahrain - Market Overview

 - Bahrain has no restrictions on repatriation of capital, profits or dividends.

-- The Heritage Foundation ranked Bahrain as the world’s eighteenth freest economy in its 2015 Index of Economic Freedom, the highest ranking of any country in the GCC region.
+- The Heritage Foundation ranked Bahrain as the world’s 50th freest economy in its 2018 Index of Economic Freedom, behind only Qatar and the UAE among GCC member states.

-- The World Bank ranked Bahrain fifty-three out of one hundred eighty nine countries for ease of doing business in its “Doing Business 2015” report.
+- The World Bank ranked Bahrain 66th out of 190 countries for ease of doing business in its “Doing Business 2017” report.

-- Bahrain’s Economic Development Board (EDB) forecasted in its March 2015 report real GDP would grow by 3.6 percent in 2015.
-Although real GDP growth rates have slowed considerably since 2013, mostly due to declining revenues from hydrocarbons sales, real GDP growth in the non-hydrocarbons sectors remains robust.
-EDB forecasted real GDP growth in the non-hydrocarbons sectors will reach 4.5 percent in 2015.
+- Bahrain’s real GDP grew by 3.9 percent in 2017, up from 3 percent in 2016.
+Although real GDP growth rates have slowed considerably since 2013, mostly due to declining revenues from hydrocarbons sales, real GDP growth in non-hydrocarbons sectors grew from 3.2 percent in 2016 to 5 percent in 2017.

 Bahrain Trade Development and Promotion